Diamondbacks vs. Rockies Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 56 hits with 14 doubles, two triples, eight home runs, 13 walks and 28 RBI.
-He's also stolen one base.
+- Gurriel has 14 doubles, two triples, nine home runs, 13 walks and 29 RBI (58 total hits).
+He has swiped one base.

 Gurriel Recent Games